sorbet/sorbet/website/docs/type-annotations.md

 NAMES = T.let(["Nelson", "Dmitry", "Paul"], T::Array[String])
 ```

-## Declaring Class and Instance Variables
+## Declaring class and instance variables

 To declare the static type of an instance variable, we can use `T.let` in a
 class's constructor: